Need Help? You’re Not Alone.

 Urban Campground, Medford

 The Urban Campground, Medford is an entry-level tent and Pallet Shelter safe haven with 90 sites.
 Guests receive twice-daily donated meals, as well as wrap-around supportive services.
-Participants must be referred by the Medford City Police Department Livability Team.

 “It’s a slow process, but I’m still moving.
 I don’t know where God is taking me, but he’s using the people at Rogue Retreat to show me the world is better and there’s a future after what’s happened to me.
 I may never have closure, but now I have a way out.”